How Does Allia Make Money?

 Long-Term:

-That means our success is tied to yours.
+Our success stays tied to yours.

 What This Means